andrey-skl/grunt-html-inheritance/README.md

 ###3.
 Insert

-Other case is you no elements in main version, but custom element in custom version - insert element in any position in custom version.
+Other case is you want no elements in main version, but custom element in custom version - insert element in any position in custom version.

 In main html you have to specify that you dont want to see that element in main version using keyword "removable":
 ```html